Because the movie was carefully rehearsed and shot in sequence, editing only took two weeks.

 Similar to how Michael Keaton's Birdman reflects on his earlier role as Batman, Edward Norton's character is a parody of Norton's own reputation for being very abrasive and difficult to work with.

 The meticulous timing for the scenes meant that takes were cancelled because of the slightest mishaps.
-Emma Stone, in an interview with Jimmy Fallon, recalled how a 6-minute take of the scene where Riggan first meets Mike was ruined after she walked around a corner too quickly.
-Because of this, the number of takes for a given scene was high, usually twenty for the shorter scenes, the takes running smoothly around the 15th.
+Emma Stone, in an interview with Jimmy Fallon, recalled how a six-minute take of the scene, where Riggan first meets Mike was ruined after she walked around a corner too quickly.
+Because of this, the number of takes for a given scene was high, usually twenty for the shorter scenes, the takes running smoothly, around the fifteenth.
 Camera operator Chris Haarhoff described it as "a type of dance where everyone would hopefully try to peak all at the same moment."
-(Source: The Tonight Show Starring Jimmy Fallon: Emma Stone/Logan Lerman/Sam Smith (2014).)

 Antonio Sanchez's celebrated musical score, performed almost entirely by drums, was disqualified by the music branch of the Academy of Motion Picture Arts and Sciences (AMPAS) because it didn't fit their criteria.